-Members will be able to launch Community Power programs at no upfront expense through the Coalition:
+Members are able to launch Community Power programs at no upfront expense through the Coalition:

-Program implementation and ongoing operating costs for each Member will be recovered post-launch through revenues from electricity sales.
+Program implementation and ongoing operating costs for each Member are recovered post-launch through revenues from electricity sales.

-All costs will be recovered in the customer rates set by each Member.
+All costs are recovered in the customer rates set by each Member.